-To achieve wayfinding without personal assistance, the dev team created a navigation web application that is “responsive”, working on various web browsers, computers, and mobile devices.
+To achieve wayfinding without personal assistance, the web development team created a navigation web application that is “responsive”, working on various web browsers, computers, and mobile devices.
 This allows all visitors to either prepare before visiting, by printing maps at home or by using their mobile device while on-site to navigate to desired offices or meeting rooms where legislation is being taken up or where the public may want to testify.
 The app also allows staff like administrative assistants and reception to have an easy way to direct users to a location along with a printed map if needed.

 QR Code addition

 Often, staffers are very busy trying to help visitors navigate their way through the building or make appointments for visitors to see representatives.
 This can actually lead to long lines in front of Delegates’ or staff offices.
 To shorten communication time and these lines, a publicized QR code was placed around the building around certain “hot spots” where directions and help are needed.
 By creating a custom QR code, I was able to create high resolution signage.
 The third-party service also keeps analytics on scans of the QR in tandem with our Google Analytics property for the app’s domain.
 This is helpful, as it of course can present ROI on work that was done to create the custom app.
 Analytics can also depict high usage of the app and where the scans were performed, suggesting which days were the highest for foot traffic inside the building.